-Use the Hyakume ("Hundred Eyes") app to watch and record the H.264 and MJPEG video streams produced by a wide variety of modern IP cameras (security, surveillance, doorbell, baby/pet monitors, webcams, traffic, weather, etc).
+The Hyakume ("Hundred Eyes") viewer app lets Android mobile devices view and record the live H.264/MJPEG video streams produced by a wide variety of IP and Network Cameras (security, surveillance, doorbell, webcams, traffic, weather, etc).

-Tap the entry to open its video stream.
-While watching the stream, you can record video segments, capture snapshot images, and expand the video stream to full-screen.
+Tap a Camera to open its live video stream.
+While viewing it, you can record video segments and capture snapshot images.

 |•||Supports 100 Camera entries in 10 Camera Lists (Paid version)|